isomerpages/moe-teckgheepri/_contact-us/Frequently Asked Questions.md

 ##### **How do I apply for financial assistance?**
 You may approach the staff at our general office for guidance on how to apply for financial assistance.
-In the meantime, you could also read up on the eligibility criteria and on more information [here](https://www.moe.gov.sg/financial-matters/financial-assistance).
+In the meantime, you could also read up on the eligibility criteria and on more information&nbsp;[here](https://www.moe.gov.sg/financial-matters/financial-assistance).

 ##### **How do I apply for the NEU PC Plus Programme?**
 You may approach the staff at our general office for guidance on how to apply for the NEU PC Plus Programme.
-In the meantime, you could also read up about it [here](https://www.imda.gov.sg/neupc).
+In the meantime, you could also read up about it&nbsp;[here](https://www.imda.gov.sg/dah).

 ##### **How do I apply to be a parent volunteer in your school?**
 In order to qualify as a parent volunteer for registration at Phase 2B of the 2023 Primary One (P1) Registration Exercise, you would have to be registered as a parent volunteer with the school not later than 31 May 2022 and given at least 40 hours of voluntary service to the school by 30 June 2023.